-We will aim to equip all those (researchers including ECRs, NRLs and field staff) involved in research undertaken through the NIHR Centre for Environmental Change and NCDs with the background knowledge and practical tools necessary to effectively engage members of the community throughout the research lifecycle.
-This will ensure that research conducted through the NIHR Center for Environmental Change and NCDs is community-driven, inclusive, and responsive to the unique needs and perspectives of the communities it serves.
+We will aim to equip all those students and staff (researchers including Early Career Researchers (ECRs), New Research Leaders (NRLs) and field staff) involved in research undertaken through the NIHR Centre for Environmental Change and NCDs with the background knowledge and practical tools necessary to effectively engage members of the community throughout the research lifecycle.
+This will ensure that research conducted through the NIHR Centre for Environmental Change and NCDs is community-driven, inclusive, and responsive to the unique needs and perspectives of the communities it serves.